What is Enterprise Risk Management?

 Enterprise risk management, and the creation of an enterprise risk management framework, is a fundamental governance responsibility.
 Enterprise risk management is a set of methods and processes used by organizations to manage risk and seize opportunities that are related to their organizational goals.

-Depending on jurisdiction, the corporate board has either a fiduciary, or both a fiduciary and a statutory, duty to identify and manage enterprise risk.
-While enterprise risk management ought to be the responsibility of a corporate risk management team, the IT governance practitioner needs to have a practical, high-level understanding of the key risk management issues and concepts.
+The corporate board has (depending on jurisdiction) either a fiduciary, or both a fiduciary and a statutory, duty to identify and manage enterprise risk.
+While enterprise risk management ought to be the responsibility of a corporate risk management team, the IT governance practitioner has three specific contributions to make to the risk management activity and for that reason needs to have a practical, high-level understanding of the key risk management issues and concepts.

 Operational Risk Management

 Operational risk management, particularly in the financial sector, is essential.
 Operational risk management deals with the cyclical application of a process of risk assessment, decision making, and the implementation of controls to manage and mitigate risk.